The Cold Hard Truth About A Truckers Lifeby deathfromatruck

 Truckers can only legally drive 11 hrs in a 14 hour period during a 24 hr day.

-I can see where I will be in 5 hrs, then get out my truck stop guide and find the closest truck stop or rest area to that location.
+I can use the internet or truck stop guide and to find the closest truck stop or rest area to that location.

 By now its 10am, so I grab a banana and another bottle of water and began trucking!